Shantel Krebs

 Shantel Swedlund Krebs (born April 28, 1973) is an American businesswoman and former South Dakota Secretary of State.
 She previously served in the South Dakota House of Representatives and South Dakota Senate.

+Shantel Krebs is currently CEO and regional president for Avera St. Mary's Hospital in Pierre, SD.
+Prior to this role, she was a founding partner with Avera Health and Southeast Technical Institute of the Avera Academy.
+She served as administrator for Avera Academy, a program that trains high school students for careers in healthcare.
+From 2019 to 2023, Krebs was also board chair and Chief Executive Officer of The Miss America Organization.

 Early life and education

 Shantel Krebs was born in South Dakota and graduated from Arlington High School in Arlington, South Dakota, in 1991.

-Krebs attended Dakota State University in Madison, South Dakota, where she graduated with a bachelor's degree in business administration.
-A lifelong South Dakotan, Krebs was honored as a Dakota State University distinguished alumnus and was commencement speaker for DSU graduation in December, 2022.
+Krebs attended Dakota State University (DSU) in Madison, South Dakota, where she graduated with a bachelor's degree in business administration.
+Krebs was honored as a DSU distinguished alumnus and was the commencement speaker for DSU in December 2022.

-Business career

-Shantel has owned and operated retail businesses in downtown Sioux Falls.
-Before that, she worked in the healthcare industry.
-She is currently a founding partner with Avera Health and Southeast Technical Institute of the Avera Academy.
-She serves as administrator for the program that trains high school students for career opportunities in the healthcare field.
-From 2019-2023 Krebs was also board chair and Chief Executive Officer of The Miss America Organization.